 Canva is an online graphic design tool for EVERYBODY!
-In essence, you can have ZERO graphic design knowledge, and still create something beautiful with Canva, with the littlest of efforts.
+In essence, you can have ZERO graphic design knowledge and still create something beautiful with Canva using its drag-and-drop functionality.

 Why do so many people use Canva?

-The reality of our time is that more and more people are starting their own business, becoming freelancers, or at least starting some kind of side-hustle.
+The reality of our time is that more and more people are starting their own businesses, becoming freelancers, or at least starting some kind of side hustle.
 This means that they need to create a brand, grow an audience, and build an email list or social media presence.
 All that requires various types of documents and graphics.

 - Canva is made for EVERYONE!
 It’s easy!
 Unlike Photoshop or Illustrator, the learning curve is minimal.
 Also, there are tons of resources (YouTube videos and Canva’s in-house tutorials) for users to easily learn how to use the tool.

 - Canva is free to use.
-Sure, Canva Pro has many more features, but not everyone needs those features.
+Their premium plan — Canva Pro — has many more features, but not everyone needs those features.
 But even so, the Pro version is still pretty cheap!
 (14.99 per month, or 119.99 if you pay yearly, as of writing this.)